Skip to content

 const encodedCReq = btoa(JSON.stringify(creq));

-3. Submit the CReq to the ACS via an iframe:
+3. Submit the CReq to the ACS:

 <iframe id="challenge-iframe" name="challenge-iframe"